Awarix/mandate-markets/README.md

 from the live ledger, and the sample is still too small to say.
 What we sell is the execution and the risk control.

-## Reading order

-1. `src/exec/loop.ts` — `tick()` is the whole state machine, and it is a pure function of its inputs.
-2. `src/risk/params.ts` — every number that affects money, each one carrying the argument for its value.
-3. `src/broker.ts` and `src/hl/` — the venue seam, and the Hyperliquid adapter behind it.
-4. `src/mapping/quotient.ts` — the only file that knows the forecast provider's field names.
-5. `src/store/` — the intent ledger: which signal opened which position, and what the plan was.

 ## Design notes worth knowing

 - **Two sources of truth, deliberately split.** The venue is authoritative for *facts*